-Students must notify the course faculty in advance of an exam if a serious reason prevents them from taking it at the regularly scheduled day/time.
+Students must notify the course faculty in advance of an exam if a serious reason prevents them from taking it on the regularly scheduled day/time.

-- Missed examinations will be rescheduled only upon receipt of a valid, acceptable excuse for something that was beyond the control of the individual (i.e. car accident, family illness/death). - Illness must be accompanied with a MD/Health Service note. - Jury duty will be excused with proper documentation. - Valid and acceptable excuses should be submitted in writing ASAP and no later than 48 hours before the scheduled exam. - Advance requests to take an examination at an alternate date/time should also be made ASAP and no later than 48 hours before the date of the scheduled exam, whichever is earlier, and will be honored at the Instructor's discretion. - Failure to comply with this policy will result in the assigned grade of F on this exam.
+- Missed examinations will be rescheduled only upon receipt of a valid, acceptable excuse for situations beyond the individual's control (i.e. car accident, family illness/death). - Illness must be accompanied by an MD/Health Service note. - Jury duty will be excused with proper documentation. - Valid and acceptable excuses should be submitted in writing ASAP and no later than 48 hours before the scheduled exam. - Advance requests to take an examination at an alternate date/time should also be made ASAP and no later than 48 hours before the date of the scheduled exam, whichever is earlier, and will be honored at the Instructor's discretion. - Failure to comply with this policy will result in the assigned grade of F on this exam.